isomerpages/nlb-reference/_launch-get-started/Protecting your Ideas/A Beginners Guide to Trademarks.md

 ## Examples of trademarks

 One example is the term “Frappucino”, which is widely associated with a type of drink from Starbucks.
 Starbucks registered this trademark and has the exclusive right to its use (as long as it is in active use).
-You may have noticed that many other cafes and restaurants (such as McDonalds and Coffee Bean & Tea Leaf) sell similar beverages, but call them “frappes” instead, since the term is not a registered trademark.
+You may have noticed that many other cafes and restaurants (such as McDonalds and Coffee Bean &amp; Tea Leaf) sell similar beverages, but call them “frappes” instead, since the term is not a registered trademark.